Ashish75585/chatWithYourData/README.md

 ## Test My Application

 [Test my application](https://chatwithyourdata-tzsckgsmsp5jz6ch6ervfm.streamlit.app/)
-You can use `NLP.txt` and/or `langchain.txt` present in repo as data file.
+You can use `NLP.txt` and/or `langchain.txt` present in repo as data file or upload your own (txt or csv) file.

 ## Acknowledgments